mukunda-/The-Unbound-Project/readme.md

-The Unbound Project is a multiplayer adventure that I am developing.
+"Unbound" is a multiplayer adventure that I'm developing.

-The code base is publicly viewable for now (**only** for viewing or testing, see COPYING.TXT), but when it is more mature it will be moved away from public view and begin the next stage of development.
+The code base is publicly viewable for now, but when it is more mature it will be moved away from public view and begin the next stage of development.

 Feel free to have a look around.